Your Child's Amplified Musculoskeletal Pain Syndrome (AMPS) Evaluation

 We require that all patients are referred to our center by a physician.
-In order to determine whether your child should come to our clinic for a consultation, please call us to discuss your child's situation or send us a completed intake form.
+In order to determine whether your child should come to our clinic for a consultation, please do one of the following:

 After reviewing all pertinent medical information our team will determine if your child should be evaluated in our center and if so, we will discuss scheduling an appointment.